darionou/poke-team-manager/ptm-be/Readme.md

 ### Database Configuration

-You can find the database configurations in the `docker-compose.yml` file by changing the environment variables.
+You can find the database configuration in the `docker-compose.yml` file.

+To configure the connection to the database, create a new `.env` file in the project root.
+You can use the credentials provided in the `.env.example` file as a template.
+Simply copy and paste the contents of .env.example into your new .env file and adjust the values as needed.

-The database .sql scripts are located in the folder db.
+All SQL scripts that run on database startup are located in the `/db` folder.

 ## Setup